christranv/aws-terrajet/README.md

 # Terraform AWS Template

-A set of Terraform predefined modules used for provisioning web application stacks on [AWS][fargate].
+A set of Terraform predefined modules used for provisioning web application stacks on [AWS](https://aws.amazon.com/).

 ![diagram](images/diagram.png)